KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Found 'Magic Mirror' in file `MMM-RemoteCompliments.js`: Replace it with `MagicMirror²`.
 2. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Found 'XMLHttpRequest' in file `jquery-3.3.1.min.js`: Replace it with built-in fetch.

 ## [MMM-RepRapFirmware by arirobinson](https://github.com/arirobinson/MMM-RepRapFirmware/)